nico-martin/markdown-editor/readme.md

 ### Text generation / LLM
 In addition to the smaller translation and speech to text models, the app also uses large language models to generate or improve sections of the file.

-md.edit therefore uses LLMs, like the [Mistral 7B Instruct](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), compiled for the web using [mlc-ai](https://mlc.ai/).
+md.edit therefore uses LLMs, like the [Mistral 7B Instruct](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), compiled for the web using [MLC LLM](https://github.com/mlc-ai/mlc-llm).
 Everything runs in a web worker while the calculations are done on the GPU using [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API).

 Special thanks to the team behind [WebLLM](https://github.com/mlc-ai/web-llm) where most of my MLC-adapter is based on.